Audmqx/DigitalPainting/README.md

 # DigitalPainting

-Animation of a digital painting, made with adobe photoshop,php and jquery
+Animation of a digital painting, made with adobe photoshop, php and jquery